benp44/git-bulk-toolkit/README.md

 **As a git user I'd like to see what changes my team has made over multiple repos, over a set time interval**
  * View a combined commit history on all locally cloned repos

+**As a git user I'd like to see which branches are ahead or behind origin/master**
+ * View a list of all branches that are either ahead or behind master, and by how much

 ### Screenshot